 History of Athletic Training at EKU: Part 2 - From Undergrad to Graduate ATs

 The use of undergraduate students as athletic trainers wouldn’t last forever.
 The National Athletic Trainers’ Association was formed in 1950 and with that momentous step the profession began to grow and develop.
-As the profession developed and full-time athletic trainers became more prominent in higher level settings, such as professional and universities in the SEC, athletic training at EKU evolved as well.
-Though Eastern Kentucky State College (later to become EKU) was not ready to hire a full-time AT, the foundation for hiring a graduate student with experience was laid.
+As the profession developed and full-time athletic trainers became more prevalent in higher level settings, such as professional and universities, athletic training at EKU evolved as well.
+Though Eastern Kentucky State College (later to become EKU) was not ready to hire a full-time AT, the foundation for hiring a graduate student with experience was set.
 In 1960, the head athletic trainer at the University of Kentucky, Rusty Payne, provided insight on establishing a position for a graduate student and the current athletic director at EKU, Turkey Hughes, created a position.
-Enter Chris Patrick.

 Chris Patrick was to become the first head athletic trainer as a graduate assistant from 1961-62.
 He graduated with a bachelor’s degree from the University of Tennessee where he had gained two years of experience as a student athletic trainer under the teaching of a full-time athletic trainer.
 After a short stint in the US Army, he was hired to work as an AT at EKU.